 For any subsequent references to the same footnote, include a parenthetical note.

 Place the footnote at the bottom of the page on which it’s discussed.
 Also, double-check your footnote numbers to make sure they match the correct footnote.
+Footnotes can also be placed on a separate page after the reference page.

 Atypical for APA Style